-Is a federal “Trust” also a state “Trust”?
+Is a Federal “Trust” also a State “Trust”?

-CullenLaw established in court that federal regulations implicitly incorporate state substantive laws for interpretation, compliance, and enforcement purposes.
+CullenLaw established in court that federal regulations implicitly incorporate state substantive laws for interpretation, compliance, and enforcement purposes

 What happens when federal statutes or regulations use words without defining them?
 When courts confront this situation, they apply various interpretive tools to determine what the laws’ drafters intended and what the words mean.
 But sometimes the words at issue have a specific meaning in other legal contexts, and often those meanings—and any corresponding legal consequences—carry over.
 In those cases, affected persons can use state causes of action to enforce those federal rules.